Afghanistan quake kills 1,000 people, deadliest in decades | Science-Environment

 - Afghanistan

-Information remained scarce on the magnitude 6.1 temblor near the Pakistani border, but quakes of that strength can cause serious damage in an area where homes and other buildings are poorly constructed and landslides are common.
-Experts put the depth at just 10 kilometers — another factor that could lead to severe destruction.
+Information from the remote area near the Pakistani border remained scarce, but early footage from villages tucked among the rough mountains showed residents picking through rubble of collapsed stone and mudbrick houses.

-The disaster posed a major test for the Taliban-led government, which seized power last year as the U.S. planned to pull out from the country and end its longest war, two decades after toppling the same insurgents in the wake of the 9/11 attacks.
+The disaster posed a major test for Afghanistan's Taliban government, which seized power nearly 10 months ago as the U.S. and its NATO allies prepared to pull out of the country and has been largely shunned by the world community since.

+Rescuers rushed to the area by helicopter, but the response is likely to be complicated since many international aid agencies left Afghanistan after the Taliban takeover.
+Moreover, most governments are wary of dealing directly with the Taliban, a reluctance that could slow the deployment of emergency aid and teams typically sent after such natural disasters.

+In a rare move, the Taliban's reclusive supreme leader, Haibatullah Akhundzadah, who almost never appears in public, called for “the international community and all humanitarian organisations to help the Afghan people affected by this great tragedy and to spare no effort to help the affected people.”
+“We ask God to save our poor people from trials and harm,” he said in a statement put out by the Taliban spokesman.

 Footage from Paktika showed men carrying people in blankets to waiting helicopters.
 Others were treated on the ground.
 One resident could be seen receiving IV fluids while sitting in a plastic chair outside the rubble of his home and still more were sprawled on gurneys.
 Some images showed residents picking through clay bricks and other rubble from destroyed stone houses, some of whose roofs or walls had caved in.

 The death toll given by the Bakhtar News Agency was equal to that of a quake in 2002 in northern Afghanistan.
-Those are the deadliest since 1998 when a 6.1 magnitude earthquake and subsequent tremors in Afghanistan's remote northeast killed at least 4,500 people.
+Those are the deadliest since 1998, when an earthquake also 6.1 in magnitude and subsequent tremors in the remote northeast killed at least 4,500 people.

-In most places in the world, an earthquake of that magnitude wouldn't inflict such extensive devastation, said Robert Sanders, a seismologist with the U.S. Geological Survey.
-But a quake's death toll more often comes down to geography, building quality, and population density.
+In most places in the world, an earthquake of that strength wouldn't inflict such extensive devastation, said Robert Sanders, a seismologist with the U.S. Geological Survey.
+But a quake's death toll more often comes down to geography, building quality and population density.

 “Because of the mountainous area, there are rockslides and landslides that we won't know about until later reporting.
 Older buildings are likely to crumble and fail,” he said.
 “Due to how condensed the area is in that part of the world, we've seen in the past similar earthquakes deal significant damage.”
 The Taliban are still trying to reconstitute government ministries abandoned by staff loyal to its previous Western-backed government, and it was not clear how officials arrived at the casualty tolls reported by Bakhtar.